gruntwork-io/boilerplate/_docs/README.md

 See the [Variables](#variables) section for more info.

 **Dependencies**: A list of objects (i.e. dictionaries) that define other `boilerplate` templates to execute before executing the current one.
-Each dependencies may contain the following keys:
+Each dependency may contain the following keys:

 * `template-folder` (Required): Run `boilerplate` on the templates in this folder.
 This path is relative to the current template.